 Download the Policy Brief.

-The Interreg Europe Policy Learning Platforms are here to stimulate knowledge exchange.
+The Interreg Europe Policy Learning Platform is here to stimulate knowledge exchange.
 The projects of the same family will be encouraged to learn from each other.
-To fine-tune the services and products of the Platforms to the user needs, we encourage you to share your ideas with Marie-José Zondag, email@example.com, Thematic Manager for Low-Carbon Economy.
+To fine-tune the services and products of the Platform to the user needs, we encourage you to share your ideas with Marie-José Zondag, email@example.com, Thematic Manager for Low-Carbon Economy.